 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

 We summarized the descriptives in Table 9 and statistical tests in Table 10, with plots in Figures 1-3.

-Table 9 Studies 1, 2, and 3: Replication descriptive statistics
+Table 9 Scenarios 1, 2, and 3: Replication descriptive statistics